 Getting a copy of your tax return in Canada is straightforward when you know where to look.

-You can access your returns through CRA My Account, request copies from the Canada Revenue Agency, or retrieve them from your tax software.
+You can access your returns through CRA My Account, request copies from the Canada Revenue Agency, retrieve them from your tax software, or contact the professional who filed your return.

 Many Canadians find that keeping both digital and physical copies of their tax returns helps them stay organized.